lore-corrias/dotfiles/README.md

 ## Usage
 I use [GNU Stow](https://www.gnu.org/software/stow/) to manage my dotfiles.
 If you want to install them, here's a list of all of the required programs (for Fedora, that is):

+> [!WARNING]
+> Some packages are still missing from the list!
+I'll add them as I remember them.

 ```
 hyprland
 waybar